The Kudla-Millson lift of Siegel cusp forms: Introduction

 The following result is a consequence of Theorem~\ref{thm;introinjeasy} applied to the moduli spaces of quasi-polarized~K3 surfaces.
 We denote by~$S^k_{2,L}$ the space of genus~$2$ and weight~$k$ vector-valued Siegel cusp forms with respect to the Weil representation associated to~$L$. \begin{cor} Let~$X$ be a moduli space of quasi-polarized K3 surfaces of fixed degree arising from a lattice~$L$ as in~\eqref{eq;introeasyK3lattice}, and let~$k=1+\dim(X)/2$.
-The Kudla--Millson lift associated to~$L$ induces an injective map in cohomology, in particular~$\dim H^4(X,\CC)\ge \dim S^k_{2,L}$. \end{cor} In a future paper of Bruinier and the second author, a modular decomposition of the cohomology class of the genus~$2$ Kudla--Millson theta function will be illustrated.
-Such a decomposition and Theorem~\ref{thm;introinjeasy} imply that the dimension of the \emph{primitive part} of~$H^4(X,\CC)$ equals~$\dim S^k_{2,L}$.
-A detailed proof of this and a precise formula for~$\dim H^4(X,\CC)$ goes beyond the purposes of the present paper, and is postponed to a future publication.
+The Kudla--Millson lift associated to~$L$ induces an injective map in cohomology, in particular~$\dim H^4(X,\CC)\ge \dim S^k_{2,L}$. \end{cor} In the recent paper~\cite{br-zu} of Bruinier and the second author, a decomposition of the cohomology class of the Kudla--Millson theta function in Eisenstein, Klingen and cuspidal part is provided.
+That decomposition and Theorem~\ref{thm;introinjeasy} have been used in~\cite{br-zu} to deduce a formula for the dimension of~$H^{2,2}(X,\CC)$; see~\cite[Section~$6.2$]{br-zu} for details.

 In the next sections we provide a more detailed account of the achievements of this article.